collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 $ cd <repo-name>
 ```

-Verify which branch you are checked out on
+Verify which branch you are checked out on (important if more than one branch)

 ```bash
 $ git branch